Specie Circular

-The Specie Circular is a United States presidential executive order issued by President Andrew Jackson in 1836 pursuant to the Coinage Act of 1834.
-It required payment for government land to be in gold and silver.
+The Specie Circular is a United States presidential executive order issued by President Andrew Jackson on 11 July 1836 pursuant to the Coinage Act of 1834.
+It required payment for government land to be in gold and silver (specie).
+It was repealed by a joint act of Congress on 21 May 1838.

 History

 The Specie Circular was a reaction to the growing concerns about excessive speculations of land after the Indian removal, which was mostly done with soft currency.
 The sale of public lands increased five times between 1834 and 1836.
 Speculators paid for these purchases with depreciating paper money.
 While government law already demanded that land purchases be completed with specie or paper notes from specie-backed banks, a large portion of buyers used paper money from state banks not backed by hard money as a consequence of Jackson's veto of the rechartering of the Second Bank of the United States.

 Executive order

 On July 11, 1836, Jackson ordered Secretary of the Treasury Levi Woodbury to issue the Specie Circular under federal law whereby the government refused to take anything but gold and silver specie for sales of public lands of over 320 acres after August 15, 1836.
 It did make a special exception to accept certain types of Virginia scrip.
 The executive order allowed legitimate settlers (non-speculators, or those purchasing plots of 320 acres or less) to use paper until December 15, 1836.